ocangelo/roll20/WildShape/README.md

 ![1usage](https://github.com/ocangelo/roll20/blob/master/WildShape/images/1-usage.JPG)
 ![2usage](https://github.com/ocangelo/roll20/blob/master/WildShape/images/2-usage.JPG)
 ![3usage](https://github.com/ocangelo/roll20/blob/master/WildShape/images/3-usage.JPG)

-# Install
-I put all my utils in a separate file which you need to add to your API before the WildShape script, you can find it here: https://github.com/ocangelo/roll20/blob/master/WildHelpers.js

-After that you can copy the main WildShape script: https://github.com/ocangelo/roll20/blob/master/WildShape/WildShape.js

 # Notes
 **IMPORTANT** You should always make copies of the characters for your target shapes, one for each ShapeShifter that will be able to transform into that shape, as attributes and other settings on the characters might be changed when they transform into it.